Chain delayed job's handle_failed_job method to do exception notification

 We are using delayed_job for background jobs and didn’t see a built-in option to send email notifications when a job failed.
 Since we were already using exception_notification to email application exceptions, we thought it would be nice to integrate that.

 We have this running in production now.
-Each of our delayed_jobs are set up as classes, and utilize the failure hook.
+Each of our Delayed Jobs are set up as classes and use the failure hook.
 We are now receiving email notifications of job failures and it helps us resolve them quickly!

 # Chain delayed job's handle_failed_job method to do exception notification